 By 1970 NSSFNS had identified thousands of young black men and women who were qualified to compete with young white men and women at colleges and universities throughout the country, including the vaunted Ivy League schools, those last bastions of presumed white intellectual superiority.
 The results provided evidence that intellectual superiority was never a matter of racial capabilities.
 And the sky did not fall.
 The laws of gravity were not repealed.

-The only slightly recognized efforts of NSSFNS provided the opportunity for change and as well as the basis for further initiatives that opened college doors that had been welded shut when black Americans applied.
-These initiatives included affirmative action programs that recognized the subjectivity of college admissions and the importance of diversity on campus.
+The only slightly recognized efforts of NSSFNS that provided the opportunity for change as well as the basis for further initiatives that opened college doors that had been welded shut when black Americans applied.
+These initiatives included affirmative action programs that recognized the subjectivity of college admissions and the importance of diversity on the college campus.

 The reality is the rationale for affirmative action programs is no different than the justification for admitting veterans, star athletes or sons and daughters of alumni.
 However, to the extent that affirmative action programs provided opportunities for black Americans, there has been and continues to be simmering outrage in the national white community.
 And Justice Scalia gave voice to that outrageous outrage while sitting on the bench of the highest court in the land.

 It is not the first time, nor will it be the last time, that vile and hateful words are cloaked in the black robes of a Supreme Court justice.
 It is also clear that the tools of racism and injustice will not be easily pried from the grip of those who stand in the way of justice.